IBM/example-bank/README.md

 oc apply -f job.yaml
 ```

-You can verify the successfull deployment this way:
+You can verify the successful deployment this way:

 1. Find the Jobs run: